tracyone/oh-my-ubuntu/README.md

 ./oh-my-ubuntu.sh -f ./config/ubuntu_16.04.ini
 ```

-It will ask you whether prompt or not,if you choose `y`,then all the software will install **automatically**.
+It will ask you whether prompt or not, if you choose `y`, then all the software will install **automatically**.

-If you choose `n`,then you can confirm every item before it start install.
+If you choose `n`, then you can confirm every item before it start install.

 It will install all my favorite softwares specified by `.config/ubuntu_16.04.ini`

-You can modify `./config/ubuntu_16.04.ini` according to your actual environment. see [INI file formate](#ini-file-format)
+You can modify `./config/ubuntu_16.04.ini` according to your actual environment. see [INI file formate](#ini-file-format).

 # Usage